-Records must be kept of all thorough examinations and any defects found must be reported to both the person responsible for the equipment and the relevant enforcing authority.
+Records must be kept of all thorough examinations and any defects found must be reported to both the person responsible for the equipment and in certain circumstances the relevant enforcing authority.

 All lifting equipment, including accessories, must be clearly marked to indicate their ’Safe working loads’ (SWL) – the maximum load the equipment can safely lift.